tmwnwes/333Arcade/README.md

 If you delete the files containing your stats, your progress is erased for that game (or all games if you delete the Files folder)

+Additionally, each game script can be run on its own under the following 2 conditions:
+1. The game is in the same diractory as the launcher and (more importantly) the cmu_praphics folder
+2. The stats files exist and are populated (running the launcher once will accomplish this)

+If both conditions are met, the game files can be run directly, bypassing the launcher.